osquery/osquery/docs/wiki/deployment/logging.md

 If you need a way to uniquely identify hosts embedded into **osqueryd**'s results log, then the `--host_identifier` flag is what you're looking for.
 By default, **host_identifier** is set to "hostname".
 The host's hostname will be used as the host identifier in results logs.
 If hostnames are not unique or consistent in your environment, you can launch osqueryd with `--host_identifier=uuid`.

-On Linux, a new UUID will be generated and stored in RocksDB so that it persists across reboots.
-On OS X, this will attempt to use the hardware UUID and fail back to using a custom generated UUID if that fails.